xgrau/cyp6-AgUganda/README.md

 * `results_phylogeny`: phylogenies of haplotypes using variants in the cluster (using IQTREE).
 Results in newick (`.treefile`) & pdf.

 * `2020-02-27_hap_analysis_ZZBD_tag.ipynb`: quick analysis of haplotype networks built around another variant of interest, `2R:28491424`, which is in LD with both the duplication and the ZZB insertion in UGS.
-I wanted to see if we can find it elsewhere in the Ag1k samples, but it's not there, so this is not useful at all.
+I wanted to see if we can find it elsewhere in the Ag1k samples, but it's not there, so this is not useful.
 Results go to `results_TAG`.

 ## Results

-### Phylogeny

-#### Main cluster
+### Main cluster

-Phylogeny shows a cluster of swept haplotypes (coincident with the cluster identified in haplotype clustering analysis, `cluster_0`).
-It has **strong signals of selection**.
+Phylogeny & haplotype cluster shows a group of swept haplotypes with strong signals of selection.
 It contains the following genotypes:

 * all sequences have the *I236M* mutation
 * all sequences have the *zzb* transposon OR come from genomes that have it (het)